 In The Plant Paradox, Dr. Gundry describes the process of lectin interaction with our bodies as the following:

-Well, lectins in the seeds, grains, skins, rinds and leaves of most plants bind to carbohydrates (sugars), and particularly to complex sugars called polysaccharides, in the predator’s body after it consumes the plant.
+Well, lectins in the seeds, grains, skins, rinds, and leaves of most plants bind to carbohydrates (sugars), particularly to complex sugars called polysaccharides, in the predator’s body after it consumes the plant.
 Like smart bombs, lectins target and attach themselves to sugar molecules, primarily on the surface of the cells of other organisms – particularly fungi, insects, and other animals.

-They also bind to sialic acid, a sugar molecule found in the gut, in the brain, between nerve endings, in joints, and in all bodily fluids, including the blood vessel lining of all creatures.
+They also bind to sialic acid, a sugar molecule found in the gut, in the brain, between nerve endings, in joints, and all bodily fluids, including the blood vessel lining of all creatures.
 Lectins are sometimes referred to as “sticky proteins” because of this binding process, which means they can interrupt messaging between cells or otherwise cause toxic or inflammatory reactions. (pg.15)

 However, Dr. Gundry recommends that because all individuals are different, their bodies’ responses to foods will also differ.
 This is why it is essential to test, monitor, eliminate or add foods according to how your body responds.

 He further believes that not all lectins are bad and states that studies show that there are lectins that are completely harmless, and even some that are beneficial.
-How all lectins affect us truly depends on our genetic make-up, the lectin levels in our diet, as well as other lifestyle factors.
+How all lectins affect us truly depends on our genetic makeup, the lectin levels in our diet, as well as other lifestyle factors.

 What Are the Most Common Symptoms of Lectin Intolerance?

 Lectin intolerance can most readily manifest as bloating, gas, cramps, abdominal pain, nausea, vomiting, and diarrhea.
 If symptoms are worsened or occur after consuming foods with lectins, this can be a sign that lectins are causing an inflammatory response in the body.
-These foods cause inflammation by disrupting the intestinal barrier function and contributing to leaky gut syndrome.
+These foods cause inflammation by disrupting the intestinal barrier function and contributing to the leaky gut syndrome.